• Skip to primary navigation

 • Applesauce: I lieu of eggs, the applesauce activates the baking powder so this vegan cookie will rise.
 Plus, it has antioxidants, vitamins and fiber and is naturally sweet.
 Look for a brand that has no added sugar.

-• Maple syrup: Sweetener that’s lower on the glycemic index than other sugars and is an unexpected source of minerals.
+• Maple syrup: Sweetener that’s lower on the glycemic index than other sugars.

 • Baking powder: rising agent.